x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/matching-methods-and-techniques-for-rule-packages-exchange-2013-help.md

 |\ *m*|Escape *m*, where *m* is one of the meta characters described above: ^, ., $, \|, (), [], \*, +, ?, \, or /.|
 |

-The Regex element has an "id" attribute that is used as a reference in the corresponding Entity or Affinity rules.
+The Regex element has an `id` attribute that is used as a reference in the corresponding Entity or Affinity rules.
 A single Regex element can be referenced in multiple Entity and Affinity rules.
 The Regex expression is defined as the value of the Regex element.

 ```xml
 <Regex id="CCRegex">